GraphQL

 UPSERT

-Using the UPSERT operation, you can either insert or update an existing record in one call.
+Use the UPSERT operation to either insert a new record or update an existing one in a single call.

-Not all tables support the upsert operation.
-Query the system.tables table to identify which tables support UPSERT operations.
+Not all tables support upsert operations; query the system.tables table to identify which tables support upsert operations.

 If the key isn't matched, then a new object record is created.